ToxicFrog/doom-mods/gzap/doc/new-wads.md

 minimal `__init__.py` along with `logic` and `tuning` directories.
 See the [extras apworld](../../release/ap_gzdoom_extras.apworld) for an example.

-The main thing to watch out for is that apworlds are loaded in alphabetical order, and these apworlds **must be loaded before `gzdoom.apworld`**.
-This is why the existing ones start with `ap_gzdoom_` rather than just `gzdoom_`.
+There is a restriction on apworld naming: gzdoom addon apworlds must have an apworld name that **alphabetically sorts before gzdoom.apworld**.
+This is why the featured and extras apworlds have names starting with `ap_gzdoom_` rather than just `gzdoom_`.

 ## Tuning a logic file